scaui0/scaui0.github.io/docs/using_the_program.md

-│ thistlethwaite   Solves the cube with the given moves using thistlethwaites algorithm. │ │ kociemba         Solves the cube with the given moves using kociemba algorithm.        │ │ prune            Prunes the given moves.                                               │ │ loop             How many times can you run this moves until the cube is solved again  │ │ to-string        Tool to recreate moves from a string.
-Developer only!                 │ │ gui              Starts the GUI                                                        │ │ deps             Generates the dependencies like the color detection model             │ │ api              Starts the API.                                                       │ │ api-gui          Start the API-GUI manager.                                            │ │ ai               The AI subcommand for interacting with the color detection model.     │
+│ thistlethwaite   Solves the cube with the given moves using thistlethwaites algorithm. │ │ kociemba         Solves the cube with the given moves using kociemba algorithm.        │ │ prune            Prunes the given moves.                                               │ │ loop             How many times can you run this moves until the cube is solved again. │ │ deps             Generates the dependencies like the color detection model.            │ │ api              Starts the API.                                                       │ │ api-gui          Start the API-GUI manager.                                            │ │ ai               The AI subcommand for interacting with the color detection model.     │